-However, a disadvantage of creating a functional resume is that the ATS (Applicant Tracking Systems) have difficulties reading this type of resume.
+However, a disadvantage of creating a functional resume is that the ATS (Applicant Tracking System) has difficulties reading this type of resume.

-This type of resume format for a job focuses equally on the skills and work experience.
-It is a combination of a functional and chronological resume.
-So, if you have some relevant work experience even as a fresher, then this resume format is the best way to go.
+This resume format for a job focuses equally on skills and work experience.
+It is a combination of a functional and chronological resume so if you have relevant work experience, even as a fresher, this resume format is the best way to go.

 - Contact Information